Air Traffic Controller

 Do you also manage the queue for takeoff?
 I've always wondered this: if 1 flight is already REALLY late to take off, do you try and move it to the front of the line or do you figure "well, it's ALREADY late, might as well get the others off on time"?

-Asked by PNOSE about 11 years ago
+Asked by PNOSE over 11 years ago

 To your first question, the answer is yes.
 Departure queues are normally managed by controllers working the ‘Ground Control’ position in the tower.
 They’re responsible for staging the departing flights at the runway, where pilots are instructed to contact another controller (Local Control) for takeoff clearance.
 There are many factors that can influence the departure sequence.
 I’ll touch on the most common ones.